openstax/openstax-cms/docs/app-design.md

   * Broken link
   * Typo
   * Other
-* Emails are sent to users who entered the errata as it moves through the workflow. users can opt out of receiving the emails.
+* Emails are sent to users who entered the errata as it moves through the workflow.
 * Errata can be filtered in the UI

 ### Extra Admin Filters